+Some horses are easy keepers and are able to live quite well on minimal pastures.
 Others will be starved for nutrition.
 A horse that is working very hard may not get enough nutrition.
-It really depends on the type of horse you have, and what its job is as to whether or not it will thrive on a pasture, especially one that isn’t top notch.
+It really depends on the type of horse you have and what its job is as to whether or not it will thrive on a diet of grass, especially one that isn’t top-notch.

 Grass and Nutrients

-Early spring, winter, and fall may slow grass growth, and make the grass less than optimum for your horse.
-Be prepared to supplement with hay and possibly concentrates.
+Even with good care, a perfect growing season, and excellent soil, most horses will require supplementation with minerals, fodder, or concentrates for at least part of the year.
+Early spring, winter, and fall may slow grass growth and make the grass less than optimum for your horse.
+Be prepared to supplement with hay and a multi-vitamin/mineral supplement.
 Watch your horse’s condition and for signs of weight loss.
 Again, each horse is an individual, so what works for one might not be suitable for another.

-Avoid overgrazing by limiting the number of horses on pasture, and by rotating pastures so the grass has time to recover between grazings.
+Avoid overgrazing by limiting the number of horses on pasture and by rotating pastures, so the grass has time to recover after grazing.
 Horses will crop grass down to the soil level, which means in hot, dry conditions, grass may burn and dry out before it has a chance to grow.
-A lot of horses kept in a small area means soil will become compacted, and that makes it very difficult for anything but the most aggressive weeds to grow.
+A lot of horses kept in a small area means the soil will become compacted, and that makes it very difficult for anything but the most aggressive weeds to grow.

 In some areas, minerals or other nutrients might be depleted from the soil, leaving a deficit in the nutritional value to the horse.
 Selenium, in particular, is of concern to horse owners.
 This mineral is scarce in many areas of North America, and that means horses won’t be getting enough from grass or hay.
 A balanced supplement is ideal for replacing this essential mineral.
 Selenium is an important antioxidant and a deficiency can cause something called white muscle disease.
-If your horse is prone to tying-up, a painful stiffness of the muscles after work, a lack of selenium may be part of the problem.
+If your horse is prone to tying-up, which is a painful stiffness of the muscles after work, a lack of selenium may be part of the problem.